Articles and Bylaws of SIPTA

-- The Society considers imprecise probability to be a generic term for the many mathematical models which measure chance or uncertainty without sharp numerical probabilities.
+- The Society considers imprecise probabilities to be a generic term for the many mathematical models that measure chance or uncertainty without sharp numerical probabilities.
 It supports the view that such models are needed in inference problems where the relevant information is scarce, vague or conflicting, and in decision problems where preferences are incomplete.

 - The aims of the Society are to:

 - advance and promote the theories and applications of imprecise probabilities;

 - disseminate and promote the idea that imprecision and indeterminacy are important aspects of probabilistic modelling and decision making, and that these aspects should therefore be taken into account in realistic probabilistic and decision models;

 - promote contacts and exchange information among scientists and practitioners in different fields and from different countries interested in the theories and applications of imprecise probabilities, and coordinate their activities.

 - In order to achieve these aims, the Society:

 - organises a biennial series of international conferences, called International Symposium on Imprecise Probabilities: Theories and Applications (abbreviated to ISIPTA), and taking place every odd year;

 - organises a biennial series of schools, called SIPTA School on Imprecise Probabilities (abbreviated to SIPTA School), taking place every even year;

 - organises meetings and courses on topics related to imprecise probabilities;